Pumpkin Bundt cake with a Cream Cheese Swirl

 - beat the butter and sugar until fluffy

-- add in the eggs one at a time, then beat in the extracts, pumpkin, and the oil
+- add in the eggs one at a time, then beat in the extracts, pumpkin, milk and the oil

 - pour half of the batter in the prepared bundt pan